-White space imparts a sense of cleanliness to a page.
+White spaces impart a sense of cleanliness to a page.
 Restraining yourself from adding visible elements avoids cluttering your slides, confusing viewers, and burying important messages.

-The absence of discernable objects also conveys openness.
+The absence of discernible objects also conveys openness.
 White space invites your audience to participate in the discussion and be more engaged as listeners.

 How White Space Aids Your Design